[2024 Graduate] It's been half a year since I got my CLF. I've also got my SAA, so I'll write about my study methods and tips for passing

 This is Okarin from the Shikoku office.

-I recently obtained the AWS SAA certification (AWS Certified Solutions Architect – Associate).
+I recently obtained the AWS Certified Solutions Architect – Associate (SAA) certification.

-So, I wrote this article about how to study for the SAA and tips for answering exam questions.
-It
+Therefore, I've written this article about study methods and tips for answering exam questions.
+This article

-includes more concrete examples than the CLF passing article below.
+includes more concrete examples than my previous CLF (Certified Solutions Architect) passing article.

 [2024 Graduates] New Graduate's Experience of Passing the AWS Cloud Practitioner Exam [Shikoku Office]